SpagettBro/upendo-website/README.md

 ## Configuration

 Before running the project, ensure that you have the necessary environment variables set up (if applicable).
-You'll also need to configure the GraphQL and ACF connections in apollo.js.
+You'll also need to configure the GraphQL and ACF connections in apollo.js, but this is not necessary.

 ## Usage